MatTetsu/Healthcare/README.md

 ## Development Roadmap
 An issue I faced with this dataset was that I didn't fully look at the dataset properly when I picked it.
 In the future I plan to mannually make an edit to the dataset to clean the gender column (by making an educated guess off of their name, this has some issues as some people do not identity with the gender they were assigned at birth, which may have an issue later on) but I would like to use the gender column to see if there is correlations within the dataset for genders to get specific medical conditions, if they were billed differently to others within their gender/medical conditions, or if they were given different medication due to gender.
 I would also like to try and clean the billing amount properly as it would help properly sort out the bounds people were charged, so it would clean the mean, median, and range of the billing ammounts.
+A concern I had with the dashboards was that I made them too cluttered, but I felt like I had a minimal amount of room, and lots of ideas that I didn't want to make several extra dashboards for.

 ## Technology used:
 Github as a cloud